 The area of the triangle is given by the formula mentioned below:

 Now, let’s see how to calculate the area of a triangle using the given formulas.
 The area formulas for all the different types of triangles like an area of an equilateral triangle, right-angled triangle, an isosceles triangle are given below.
+Also, how to find the area of triangle with 3 sides using Heron’s formula with examples.

 Area of a Right Angled Triangle